If a house is divided against itself, that house will not be able to stand.

 You might be desensitized to how often a divorced family is referred to as a broken family, or that a single parent home is code for any number of things: dysfunctional, poor, uneducated, undisciplined.
-Especially in my newfound attendance at Bible studies in a church that called itself spirit-filled, I found that I was really attuned to the desirable marker placed on married families.
+Especially in my newfound attendance at Bible studies in this new church that called itself spirit-filled, I found that I was really attuned to the desirable marker placed on married families.
 I believed I was “less than” because I was divorced, and single parenting.
 I wanted to conform to the ideal as presented there; I wanted to be a good role model for the younger two in their defining years.
 A good protestant and evangelical Christian family model looks like this: two parents, kids.
 A less desirable model: Two parents, remarried, kids.
 The least desirable: divorced, single parent.
-I’m not saying that this particular church was not welcoming; they were much were.
+I’m not saying that this particular church was not welcoming; they were.
 The model that was the pinnacle was not us.
-Your singleness as a parent sets you apart and not apart in a way that is simply different, but apart as in “less than.”
-I think this probably even bears out today with fosters and adoptions.
+Your singleness as a parent sets you apart and not apart in a way that is simply different, but apart as in “less than” in ways that are not immediately recognizable, unless you are one.
 In hindsight, I can no longer make a blanket statement that a two-parent home is best.
 Sometimes, it’s not.
-And I am no longer certain that this is the “ideal” that should be posited above all others.
+And I am no longer certain that this is the “ideal” model that should be posited above all others.